morse-simulator/morse/doc/morse/tutorials.rst

 Welcome in the MORSE tutorials section!

-As a academic simulator for robotics, MORSE is a large piece of software which may require some time to master.
+As an academic simulator for robotics, MORSE is a large piece of software which may take some time to master.

-However, you should hopefully be able to get very quickly your first simulation running.
+However, you should hopefully be able to get your first simulation running very quickly.

-If you did not check it, we recommend you to first go over the :doc:`Quickstart<quickstart>` page and come back here afterwards.
+If you haven't yet read it, we recommend you to first read the :doc:`Quickstart<quickstart>` page and come back here afterwards.